Definition of holding company: A legal entity with a primary purpose of owning an equity stake in other companies.

 The primary purpose is to own all, or a proportion of ordinary shares in another company, or a group of companies.

 In this way, a holding company represents a ‘layer’ in an organisational structure which can simplify the ownership structure and provide an easy way to transfer ownership from one party to another.

-Holding companies exist at all levels of group structures, and not just at the top.
-Holding companies in the middle of a group structure are known as ‘intermediate holding companies’, implying that they own stakes in other companies, but are not the ultimate parent company of the group.
+Holding companies exist at all levels of group structures, and not just at the very top.
+Holding companies in the middle of a group structure are known as ‘intermediate holding companies’.
+As their name implies, they own stakes in other companies but are not the ultimate parent company of the group.